SSL Certificate Types: Which One Do You Need?

 Several providers offer free DV certificates:

-- ZeroSSL: Free DV certificates with easy issuance
+- ZeroSSL: Free DV certificates with easy issuance.

 Choosing the Right Certificate

-- Do you handle financial transactions?
-Consider EV or OV
+Do you handle financial transactions?

-- Do you have many subdomains?
-Wildcard is more economical
+Do you have many subdomains?

-- Do you have multiple brands/domains?
-Multi-domain SAN
+Do you have multiple brands or domains?

-- Is it a personal project?
-Free DV is perfect
+Is it a personal project?

-- Do you need to display organization info?
-OV or EV required
+Do you need to display organization info?